kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 > To give a concrete example, this year's Deep Funding initiative framed the decision in terms of the relative impact of two _software dependencies_ on a given _software project_; the same dependency might be assessed very differently depending on which project's context was being considered.

+This idea can be extended to the case when projects are of the same type, but have different funding needs -- by framing the question in terms of "where should we direct the next marginal dollar," projects of different scales can be meaningfully considered as part of the same set.

 In permissionless settings where it may be difficult to ensure homogeneity in advance, techniques like star grouping can be used to segment items into coherent sets on-the-fly.

 # VII.
 Putting It All Together